 Known Issues - Embedded frameworks and headless browsers

-UFT has the following known issues when working with CEF, Electron, and NW.js frameworks, and Microsoft Edge WebView2 apps.
+UFT One has the following known issues when working with CEF, Electron, JxBrowser, NW.js frameworks, and Microsoft Edge WebView2 apps.

-The following features are not supported when working with CEF, Electron, or NW.js apps:
+The following features are not supported when working with CEF, Electron, JxBrowser, NW.js, or Microsoft Edge WebView2 apps:

 |Non-supported objects and methods||

-The following objects and methods are not supported when working with CEF, Electron, or NW.js apps:
+The following objects and methods are not supported when working with CEF, Electron, JxBrowser, NW.js, or Microsoft Edge WebView2 apps: